Pipe Installation in District Heating

 Trench Excavation

 The trench is excavated mechanically.
-The trench width depends on the pipe diameter and the required working space — typically 0.60 to 1.20 m width for single pipelines.
-From a trench depth of 1.50 m, shoring (struts or trench sheets) is mandatory to protect workers.
-Two trench profiles are common:
+Its width follows from the pipe diameter and the working space required, typically 0.60 to 1.20 m for single pipelines.
+From a depth of 1.50 m, shoring with struts or trench sheets is mandatory to protect workers.
+Two trench profiles are common: a sloped trench in open areas with enough space, where the slope gradient depends on the soil type (typically 1:1 to 1:0.5); and a shored trench in confined conditions, particularly in road areas, where trench sheets or planks secure the walls.
+Wall penetrations at building connections are core-drilled and sealed with suitable sleeves.

 Pipe Installation